mintyph/mxconfig/README.md

 # MXNT ParrotOS Setup Script

-This Python script automates the setup of a Parrot OS environment by updating/upgrading the system and configuring it according to my personal standards.
+This Python script automates the setup of a Parrot OS environment by updating/upgrading the system and configuring it according to my personal standards (currently i use the HTB edition).
 The script is a work in progress and may be extended with additional features in the future.

 ## Features